Formu-Git/File-Manager/README.md

 #### 3 📄
 Delete files that have a certain extension.
 #### 4 📄
-Crypt and decrypt your files.
-[PROCHAINEMENT]
+Crypt and decrypt your files. [soon]